All playlists

 Weekend Kickoff - May 2017

+Thirty-five tracks lands at about two hours.
+The right length for the standing Friday-evening rotation in the late-spring season.
 Built for the friend group’s audience, with the seasonal adjustment that the May edition always made.
 Sequenced for the post-dinner porch-open stretch when the music has to do the work of being the room’s actual entertainment.
-The May edition that locked in the year’s dance-floor rotation before the summer editions could take over.
-Holds up because the rotation was good and the songs aged better than the year-end reviews suggested they would.
 First playback usually started before dinner.
 Always made it past.
-The pre-dinner-to-past-dinner runtime is the rotation’s structural feature — the playlist’s working-utility extends across the natural-span of the late-spring Friday-evening tradition’s pre-dinner and post-dinner contexts, and the rotation’s choice to honor the cross-context working-utility framing is the methodological commitment of the standing-Friday tradition series.
+The pre-dinner-to-past-dinner runtime is the metric I use.

 Open on Spotify